mrspeaker/teletest/README.md

 *HERE YOU GO!
 [TeleTest](https://github.com/mrspeaker/teletest)*
 		Woo!
 Thanks @mrspeaker!
-    - No problem xD - need to automate the committing!
+    - No problem ;) Need to automate the committing now!

 PRO TIP: Hit `CTRL+SHIFT+M` (or `COMMAND+SHIFT+M` on Mac?) to render this Markdown document in another pane.
 It updates with all the live changes.